michiganhackers/AlgorithmsAndDatastructures/String/isPalindrome/README.md

 Measuring the complexity of the above algorithm we see that we have gone from linear space to constant space, or `O(1)`, which is __much__ better.
 The time complexity, in terms of Big-Oh has not technically improved as we must still traverse the entire string in the worst case, however, we do have a lower constant factor since we only perform at most one full traversal through the string.

 This is a great problem to know as it gets asked frequently, and is a good problem for seeing how the most obvious and maybe (most readable?) solutions aren't always the best in terms of performance.

+Want to run a live demo of this algorithm?
+Go [here](https://repl.it/@heyluis/IsPalindrome)